- KAZAKHSTAN ||

 There is also a bus that runs from the airport, but we didn't try it.

-8) Learn how to get around Almaty
+9) Learn how to get around Almaty

-We basically walked the entire time we were there, but there are alternatives.
-Almaty has a metro (with tickets that were just 18 cents at the time I wrote this), an extensive bus system, and even rentable electric scooters.
+Almaty has a super inexpensive metro, an extensive bus system, and even rentable electric scooters.
 However, we could not get the scooters to work as we needed a Kazakhstani debit card at the time.
+This likely has changed at this point!

 As mentioned before, Yandex taxis are inexpensive, but make sure you carry around cash for this purpose as it doesn't seem like they accept international cards in their system.

-9) Hungry?
+11) Hungry?
 Head to the Stolovayas (столовая).
 Cheap food in Almaty.

 These canteens, called stolovayas (similar to the Milk Bars in Poland), are scattered all over the city and are a must if you are looking for cheap, practical (and tasty) food.
-They are cafeterias reminiscent of the soviet era and are a great alternative to cooking, with plenty of healthy (and unhealthy) options.
+They are cafeterias reminiscent of the soviet era and are a great alternative to cooking, with plenty of healthy (and unhealthy) comfort food options.

 You walk in, grab a tray and cutlery, and then point at whatever dishes you want to the servers.
 They will then microwave it up for you.
 Depending on the extravagance of the stolovaya, you could also have a large choice of desserts, drinks, salads.
 The selection at some of them are incredible!